-VMware Monitoring in Foglight[®] Evolve Cloud allows you to create flexible rules that can be applied to complex, interrelated data from multiple sources within your distributed system.
+Foglight[®] for VMware allows you to create flexible rules that can be applied to complex, interrelated data from multiple sources within your distributed system.
 You can associate several different actions with a rule, configure a rule so that it does not fire repeatedly, and associate a rule with schedules to define when it should and should not be evaluated.